Nepal: Political tug-of-war hampers efforts to tackle COVID | DW | 13.05.2021

-As the second wave brings deaths and infections to a record high, critics say Nepal's top leadership has largely ignored the health crisis and has instead placed its primary focus on reforming the government.
+As Nepal's second wave brings deaths and infections to a record high, critics say Nepal's top leadership has largely ignored the health crisis, and has instead placed its primary focus on reforming the government.

-More than 834 people died and almost 50,000 tested positive for coronavirus within just five days.
+In the country of about 29 million, more than 834 people have died and almost 50,000 have tested positive for COVID-19 within just five days.

 Critics say the Himalayan nation's top political leaders have been preoccupied with reforming the government.
 "We have been going through a tough time over the last two weeks.
 In the meantime, the prime minister has not been seen at many public events.
 He has not given much attention to the fatal second wave of the pandemic," Gagan Thapa, a former health minister and opposition parliamentarian, told DW.